 Camassia Natural Area: Delight in a burst of spring wildflower color at Camassia Natural Area with blue camas, rosy plectritis and blue-eyed Mary.
 In June with a camera at the ready, hunt for the rare white rock larkspur that can be found in only six other places in the world.

-Mt.
-Talbert Nature Park: An oasis amongst busy streets and shopping centers in Clackamas, Mt.
-Talbert Nature Park is the perfect urban escape.
+Mount Talbert Nature Park: An oasis amongst busy streets and shopping centers in Clackamas, Mount Talbert Nature Park is the perfect urban escape.
 Enjoy the views, quirky wildlife and a 4-mile trail network.

 Wildwood Recreation Site: Explore more than three miles of ADA-accessible paved trails and boardwalks at Wildwood Recreation Site and discover many more accessible spur trails.
 The Cascade Streamwatch Trail takes hikers to a viewing window to watch fish, crawdads and other underwater life.